Jennifer Diane Reitz: Biography

 Jennifer later enrolled in college to study biochemistry.
 Although she was about to settle down with a woman (while still under a male identity), Jennifer was becoming increasingly depressed.
-This culminated in a suicide attempt in May 30, 1981, using a combination of sleeping pills and a carbon dioxide mask.
+This culminated in a suicide attempt on May 30, 1981, using a combination of sleeping pills and a carbon dioxide mask.
 After praying to different gods, she underwent a mystical experience that resulted in an epiphany about her identity.
 Her relationship with the woman ended soon after.

 Jennifer later sought hormonal treatment, but it became increasingly difficult to maintain her job as she went further into the transition.
 This led to her becoming homeless, but she was eventually able to secure employment and settle through the help of her friends and family, though the latter did so begrudgingly, resulting in her father attempting to murder her.
 One year later, after a course of hormones, Jennifer underwent gender transition surgery in 1982, and legally adopted the name and identity that she has used since then.

 She then cohabited with Sandra, her girlfriend at the time.
 As years passed on, Eldenath and Stephen (a friend from high school) joined in, forming a polyamorous marriage that has lasted to the present day.